timsinashok/spexy/README.md

 - Yaghyesh Ghimire
 - Ashok Timsina
 - Bipana Bastola

+# Project Name: Specommender
+Specommender is a platform for recommendign eye glasses based on the shape of the face of the user.

-# Database
+# Eyeglasses Database

 **Specomender** uses a MongoDB-based database schema designed to manage, retrieve, and store data related to stores and glasses.
-It consists of the following collections:
+Currently we provide a few CRUD functionalities in the database through a Command Line Interface.

+- Add Scraped data to the database
+- Read the store data and explore a particular store
+- Update Store Name
+- Delete a particular store

 ## Why MongoDB?